meltano/meltano/docs/docs/reference/command-line-interface.md

 - `--state-id-suffix` define a custom suffix to generate a state ID with for each EL pair.
 - `--merge-state` will merge state with that of previous runs.
 See the [example in the Meltano repository](https://github.com/meltano/meltano/blob/main/integration/example-library/meltano-run-merge-states/index.md).
 - `--run-id` will use the provided UUID for the current run.
 This is useful when your workflow is managed by an external system and you want to track the run in Meltano.
-- `--catalog-refresh` will force a refresh of the catalog, ignoring any existing cached catalog from previous runs.
+- `--refresh-catalog` will force a refresh of the catalog, ignoring any existing cached catalog from previous runs.

 Examples: